top of page

 Our Mission

-The mission of the Elkhart Public Library is to provide educational, informational,
+The mission of the Elkhart Public Library is to provide educational,

-In this effort, the Elkhart Public Library cooperates with other libraries, and with other educational and
+In this effort, the Elkhart Public Library cooperates with other libraries,

-governmental institutions.
 Special emphasis is placed on current popular materials.

-The library serves as a learning center and educational center for all residents of the community.
+The library serves as a learning center and educational center

 Our Vision

-The Elkhart Public Library is dedicated to preserving the rich history of the community
+is dedicated to preserving the rich history of the community

-while promoting modern technology, educational excellence, and the arts in a safe
+while promoting modern technology, educational excellence,

-and nurturing environment for all patrons, at the same time
+and the arts in a safe and nurturing environment for all patrons,

-working closely with public and private entities.
+at the same time working closely with public and private entities.

 Vision for the Village of Elkhart http://www.elkhartillinois.us/

-while cultivating an atmosphere in which modern technology; business, industry and agriculture can thrive.
+while cultivating an atmosphere in which modern technology,

-Promoting educational excellence, the arts, family values and environmental responsibility,
+Promoting educational excellence, the arts, family values,

-Elkhart welcomes visitors and residents alike, with its hometown spirit.
+Elkhart welcomes visitors and residents alike with its hometown spirit.

 Our History

-In 1888, Mrs. Lemira Gillett promised to build a library for the citizens of Elkhart
+In 1888, Mrs. Lemira Gillett promised to build a library

-if the town was voted 'dry' for three years.
-This was done, and the townspeople met in 1891
+for the citizens of Elkhart if the town was voted 'dry' for three years.

-to form a Library Association.
 The library was established first in a room in the Gillett Building

 with Mrs. Gillett paying the rent, and for shelves and furnishings.